ariesoeteman/arie_apperception_engine/README.md

-# The source code for chapter 3 of my thesis "Aritificial Understanding"
+# The source code for chapter 3 of my thesis: "Aritificial Understanding"

+The larger part of the code is a direct copy of https://github.com/RichardEvans/apperception.
+All additions concern the implementation of 'causal judgements', that harness the full expressive power of geometric logic.

 ## Installation instructions